SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPersonEntity/GetUserDefinedFields.md

 so.topic: reference
 ---

-Get the user-defined fields on the PersonEntity as a map.
+Get the user-defined fields on the NSPersonEntity as a map.

-**Returns:** Map containing user defined field values by field prog.id.
+**Returns:** Map

 ```crmscript
 NSPersonEntity thing;